 own Orange Records label in 1969 selling copies at local gigs.
 Excerpts of the two songs "Sunshine in the Morning" (S. Domer) and "Let Us Be Friends" (J. Coulter, K. VanKleeck, & S. Domer)

-"Listen" written by Steve, and the B-Side was "Your Love No More" written by Steve's brother, Mike.
-Both
+was the song "Listen" written by Steve, and the B-Side was "Your Love No More" written by Steve's

-itself as a top 40's lounge act in the mid 1970's in order to avoid the stresses of a road touring band.
-The new
+reformed itself as a top 40's lounge act in the mid 1970's in order to avoid the stresses of a road touring band.

-act was now called simply, the Domer Bros.
-Band, and performed regularly at many of the popular Youngstown
+The new act was now called simply, the Domer Bros.
+Band, and performed regularly at many of the

 Steve also focused